JJZhang97/Brain-Tumor/README.md

 <br>MedicalNet: https://github.com/Tencent/MedicalNet

+<h2>WIP</h2>
-WIP: As most pretrained models uses PyTorch, this notebook aims to do a conversion from PyTorch pretrained models and use it on TensorFlow.
+As most pretrained models uses PyTorch, this notebook aims to do a conversion from PyTorch pretrained models and use it on TensorFlow.